 - Add the broccoli and stir fry for 2 - 3 minutes or just until it turns bright green and is beginning to tenderize.
 Remove from the pan and transfer to a bowl.

-- Next, toss in the slices of white onion, baby bok choy and red pepper strips.
+- Next, toss in the slices of white onion, baby bok choy, and red pepper strips.
 Again, stir-fry until bok choy becomes bright green and is beginning to wilt and peppers are starting to blister.
 Remove from the pan and add to the broccoli in the bowl.

-- Drizzle in a tiny bit of oil, tilt to coat the pan evenly.
+- Drizzle in a tiny bit of oil, and tilt to coat the pan evenly.
 Stir fry the minced garlic and chicken pieces until browned on all sides.

 - Transfer the vegetables from the bowl back into the pan, stir to coat with all that yummy marinade (which will thicken slightly).

 Ready to serve!

 This easy teriyaki chicken stir fry makes a quick and healthy dinner.
 The glossy, flavor-packed teriyaki-style sauce deliciously coats every element, since the sauce has reduced and thickened slightly.